 In order to understand it, we need to first understand and separate Iraqi Kurdistan (the pink part of the map) from the rest of the country.

 Iraqi Kurdistan is a semi-autonomous region located in the north of the country.
 Technically, they are the same country but Kurdistan enjoys a significant degree of political autonomy, it has its own army, visa rules are not the same and you even get a different entry stamp.

-They are two completely different regions and, whatever you have been hearing on the news, for the past years, in relation to bombs, terrorist attacks and ISIS, it doesn’t happen in Kurdistan but in the rest of Iraq.
-Nowadays, Iraqi Kurdistan is a relatively safe place to travel to.
-There hasn’t been a terrorist attack since April 2014 and there hasn’t been a single foreigner killed since 2003.
+They are two completely different regions and, whatever you have been hearing on the news, for the past years, in relation to bombs, terrorist attacks, and ISIS, it doesn’t happen in Kurdistan but in the rest of Iraq.

-Kurdistan is, definitely, one of the most liberal and open-minded parts of the Middle East, that follows a similar lifestyle to Lebanon.
-With a huge touristic potential, impressive landscapes, a deep history, and hospitable people, Kurdistan is a must visit destination.
+With a huge touristic potential, impressive landscapes, a deep history, and hospitable people, Kurdistan is a must-visit destination.

-For further information, I recommend you read: A travel guide to Iraqi Kurdistan
+For further information, I recommend you read: Places to visit in Iraqi Kurdistan – a 2-week itinerary

 So, why are Iraqi Kurdistan and Erbil safe to visit?

-So, how can Kurdistan be safe if ISIS is just next door?
-The reasons are as follows:
+So, how can Kurdistan and Erbil be safe if ISIS is or was just next door?

 The airport security is extreme